-Milk allergy.
-It’s so common, but often misunderstood.
-Here are 6 common milk allergy myths: some of the most frustrating things I’ve found that people don’t understand about living with severe cow’s milk protein allergy.
+Cow’s milk allergy is one of the most common food allergies, especially in young children.
+So why is it that milk allergy is so often misunderstood?
+Here are 6 common milk allergy myths and facts: some of the most frustrating things I’ve found that people don’t understand about living with severe cow’s milk protein allergy.

 #1 “It’s not like peanut allergy”

-I’ve witnessed a severe reaction to cow’s milk first hand in my own family.
+I’ve witnessed an anaphylactic reaction to cow’s milk first hand in my own family.
 Fortunately it happened in a controlled environment when we were at the hospital for an oral food challenge.
 It isn’t something I’d like to go through again.

 #2 “Only children have a milk allergy” or “you’ll grow out of it”